Quarterly Employment Report

 Figure 1: Likelihood of Finding Employment

-On average, young women have less available time to look for work than young men
+Young women have less time to look for work than young men

 Source: Statistics South Africa Time Use Survey, 2010 and Harambee Baseline Survey